Sumit-Kumar1/auth-rest-api/README.md

    - Delete token keys using DEL.
    - Remove token IDs from user Sets using SREM.
    - To revoke all tokens of a user, iterate their Sets and delete each token key, then clear the Set.

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+1. **Build and Test**: On every push and pull request, the pipeline:
+   - Sets up Go environment
+   - Installs dependencies
+   - Runs linters (golangci-lint)
+   - Runs tests with race detection and coverage reporting
+   - Uploads coverage to Codecov

+2. **Docker Build**: On pushes to the main branch, the pipeline:
+   - Builds a Docker image
+   - Pushes the image to Docker Hub

+To use the CI/CD pipeline:
+1. Set up the following secrets in your GitHub repository:
+   - `DOCKER_USERNAME`: Your Docker Hub username
+   - `DOCKER_PASSWORD`: Your Docker Hub password/token

+2. The pipeline will automatically run on:
+   - Pull requests to the main branch
+   - Pushes to the main branch